isalcedo/docker-Yii2-Apache-PHP7/README.md

 Is based in the official Docker image for Joomla.

-* Working first on PHP7 version
+* PHP7 + Apache DockerFile - Ready